apostrophecms/apostrophe-documentation/tutorials/core-concepts/users-and-permissions/managing-accesss-control.md

 ### Example: Creating Group Permissions

-Groups in Apostrophe are define in `app.js` inside of the `apostrophe-users` module.
-To demonstrate this, let's define three groups: `guest`, with no permissions; `editor`, with the `edit` permission; and `admin` with the `admin` permission.
+Groups are defined in `app.js` inside of the `apostrophe-users` module.
+To demonstrate this, we'll define three groups: `guest`, with no permissions; `editor`, with the `edit` permission; and `admin` with the `admin` permission.

-{% hint style='info' %}
-In this example, we're using group names that match or coincide pretty closely with the permission names, but you can name the groups anything you want, so long as you provide the appropriate permissions.
-{% endhint %}
+Note that we're duplicating the two existing groups because we're extending the current configuration of `apostrophe-user`.
+If you only defined the editor group here, then you would only have an editor group available .

 1. Open `app.js`